-SDGs Targets 4 QUALITY EDUCATION 4.a Build and upgrade education facilities that are child, disability and gender sensitive and provide safe, non-violent, inclusive and effective learning environments for all 11 SUSTANDALICHIES AND CHAMBRIES 11.4 Strengthen efforts to protect and safeguard the world's cultural and natural heritage
+SDGs 4 QUALITY EDUCATION 4.a Build and upgrade education facilities that are child, disability and gender sensitive and provide safe, non-violent, inclusive and effective learning environments for all 11 SUSTAINABLE CITIES AND COMMUNITIES 11.4 Strengthen efforts to protect and safeguard the world's cultural and natural heritage

-- < Upgrade of police facilities > - < Upgrade of fire stations > - Tokyo Metropolitan Govt. has been carrying out seismic retrofitting of its public buildings that are important for disaster prevention. - Among police department facilities, the proceeds are expected to be used to reconstruct the Marunouchi Police Station building.
-Constructed in October 1974 with a small number of rooms, the building is aging and cramped significantly, making smooth operations difficult.
-Moreover, seismic diagnosis has revelaed that prompt seismic retrofitting is necessary.
-Because seismic reinforcements will be unable to create a sufficient place for police activities, the building is being reconstructed into a high-rise building. - Among fire department facilities, the proceeds will be used to reconstruct the Kamata Fire Station Airport Branch Office building constructed in 1969, the Fussa Fire Station building constructed in 1970 and the Akabane Fire Station Shimo Branch Office building constructed in 1972.
-Because all of them are old and cramped significantly, reconstructions are underway.
-This project will strengthen their functions as a base for disaster prevention and enhance operational efficiency and services to Tokyo residents. - The social issues Tokyo Metropolitan Govt. recognizes are maintaining and managing sustainable infrastructure and securing the safety and security of users.
+< Upgrade of fire stations >

+- Tokyo Metropolitan Govt. has been carrying out seismic retrofitting of its public buildings that are important for disaster prevention. - It is reconstructing and renovating aging fire station buildings because they are old and cramped significantly.
+This project will strengthen their functions as a base for disaster prevention and enhance operational efficiency and services to Tokyo residents.
+This time, the proceeds will be used to reconstruct the Kiyose Fire Station and the Aoto Branch Office, among others. - The social issues Tokyo Metropolitan Govt. recognizes are maintaining and managing sustainable infrastructure and securing the safety and security of users.
 Solutions to the issues will benefit Tokyo residents (local residents). - The table below shows contributions of the eligible projects to SDGs in accordance with ICMA's table of mapping between project categories and SDGs.

-SDGs Targets 11 SUSTAINABLE CITIES AND COMMUNITIES 11.3 By 2030, enhance inclusive and sustainable urbanization and capacities for participatory, integrated and sustainable human settlement planning and management in all countries 13 cunst 13.1 Strengthen resilience and adaptive capacity to climate related hazards and natural disasters in all countries.
+SDGs 11 SUSTAINABLE CITIES AND COMMUNITIES 11.3 By 2030, enhance inclusive and sustainable urbanization and capacities for participatory, integrated and sustainable human settlement planning and management in all countries 13 SEMANT 13.1 Strengthen resilience and adaptive capacity to climate related hazards and natural disasters in all countries.